NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/3Dprint.md

 ## 5.2.5 Post-processing and final model presentation

 For model 1, we assembled the printed fish head and tail.
-We did not sand the surface in order to render the fish scales.The final result is presented as below:
+We did not sand the surface and the final result is presented as below:

 <div class="center">
     <img src="https://github.com/Mia1210-my/MY/raw/main/img/%E5%9B%BE%E7%89%879.png"  width="800">
 </div>

-For model 2, we assembled the two-part model and sanded the surface of the model with sandpaper.
-The final result is presented as below:
+For model 2, we assembled the two-part model (the base and the tree top).
+We did not sand the surface andhe final result is presented as below:

 <div class="center">
     <img src="https://github.com/Mia1210-my/MY/raw/main/img/%E5%9B%BE%E7%89%8714.png"  width="800">